sseefried/open-epidemic-game/DEVLOG.md

 just be `return ()`, but when I use "one big shader" it will set an important uniform(s) that will choose which subroutine(s) of the "one big shader" to use.

+## Refactoring is a dream in Haskell

+I just performed that whole refactor in less than 30 minutes.
+I cannot imagine doing this in a language that didn't have such a strong typing system.
+Scala, Haskell, OCaml are all languages that would have been equivalently easy.
+I cannot imagine having done this in Ruby.

+The fact that once all the compiler errors went away, I compiled the program and it worked just as it did before is as astounding to me today as it was the first time I performed a refactor like this.
+Haskell makes refactoring easy, okay!
+That is one of its key strengths.

 # Tue 24 Mar 2015